Adrien-Louis de Bonnières, duc de Guînes: Career

-Commissioned into the Grenadiers à Cheval de la Garde Impériale, he saw active service during the Seven Years' War commanding the Royal Navarre Cavalry Regiment.
+Commissioned into the Grenadiers à Cheval de la Garde Impériale, he saw active service commanding the Royal Navarre Cavalry Regiment during the Seven Years' War.
 Appointed in 1762 Brigadier-General de Bonnières was promoted Maréchal de camp in 1770.

-After his father's death in 1763, he was accorded the courtesy title of comte de Guînes and embarked upon a diplomatic career, both buoyed and hampered by a dry wit.
-"It was a most lively animated gazette," the comtesse de Genlis who was smitten and let it be known after a visit to the Prince of Conti in 1766, where de Guînes was present: "his whole reputation hangs on a manner of spying out all the little ridiculous trifles and of an ill-grace, which he relates in few words with an amusing manner".
-A protégé of Choiseul and Noailles, and a friend of Frederick II of Prussia whom he had met in 1766, the Count was despatched as ambassador to Berlin in 1768, but soon fell out of favour with some Prussian courtiers to such an extent that he was recalled in November 1769.
+After his father died in 1763, he was accorded the courtesy title of comte de Guînes and embarked upon a diplomatic career, both buoyed and hampered by a dry wit.
+"It was a most lively animated gazette," the comtesse de Genlis who was smitten and let it be known after a visit to the Prince of Conti in 1766, where de Guînes was present: "his whole reputation hangs on a manner of spying out all the little ridiculous trifles and of an ill-grace, which he relates in few words with an amusing manner."
+A protégé of Choiseul and Noailles, and a friend of Frederick II of Prussia whom he had met in 1766, the Count was dispatched as ambassador to Berlin in 1768.
+Still, soon fell out of favour with some Prussian courtiers to such an extent that he was recalled in November 1769.

 As a consolation, upon Queen Marie-Antoinette's instigation, he was appointed Ambassador to the Court of St James's the following year, and remained in that post, with periodic visits to Versailles, until 1776.
-His reputation in London was very good, in stark contrast to his predecessors Châtelet, Guerchy and Durand de Linois.
-Although his affair with Lady Elizabeth Craven became well known this was mostly overlooked in view of her acclaimed beauty and charm.
-It was said of him that when the noon gun was fired, and someone in his entourage asked what that was, the Count quipped "I think they've sighted the sun"!
-He gained a wider notoriety with the awkward "Guînes affair" requiring him to press charges, 20 April 1771, against his private secretary, Barthélemy Tort de La Sonde, whom he asserted used his name in speculating with and thereby misappropriating French government funds.
+His reputation in London was excellent, in stark contrast to his predecessors Châtelet, Guerchy and Durand de Linois.
+Although his affair with Lady Elizabeth Craven became well known this was mostly overlooked given her acclaimed beauty and charm.
+It was said of him that when the noon gun was fired, and someone in his entourage asked what that was, the Count quipped, "I think they've sighted the sun"!
+He gained a wider notoriety with the awkward "Guînes affair" requiring him to press charges, 20 April 1771, against his private secretary, Barthélemy Tort de La Sonde, who he asserted used his name in speculating with and thereby misappropriating French government funds.
 Tort, on being arrested, claimed that he had acted upon de Guînes' directions and for his account.
-In Paris, on 6 June 1771 Armand, duc d'Aiguillon (Secretary of State for Foreign Affairs), took Tort's side ill-advisedly, whereas the Queen defended her friend de Guînes, and the affair was taken up by the antagonistic parties of Choiseul and Aiguillon.
+In Paris, on 6 June 1771 Armand, duc d'Aiguillon (Secretary of State for Foreign Affairs), took Tort's side ill-advisedly, whereas the Queen defended her friend de Guînes, and antagonistic parties of Choiseul and Aiguillon took up the affair.
 De Guînes was eventually proven not guilty, by a narrow margin, in a specially convened Council of State commanded by King Louis XVI.
 The trial's aftermath rankled; it was among the reasons for the dismissal of Aiguillon, having incurred the Queen's and others' lasting displeasure.

 On his return to France he was created Duc de Guînes and remained in royal favour, being appointed Chevalier of the Order of the Holy Spirit on 1 January 1784.
 A Knight of Malta through his family, he also received the Mérite militaire and Grand Cross of Saint-Louis.